Learning Outcomes

 - There are two principal appeal routes for defendants from the magistrates’ court: de novo appeal to the Crown Court and appeal by way of case stated to the High Court.

-- An appeal to the Crown Court is a full rehearing; case stated appeals are on points of law only.
+- An appeal to the Crown Court is a full rehearing; case stated appeals are on points of law only and may be brought by either party.

-- From the Crown Court, appeals by defendants are to the Court of Appeal; leave to appeal is required.
+- From the Crown Court, appeals by defendants are to the Court of Appeal; leave to appeal is required and must be sought within strict time limits.

-- Procedural rules and strict time limits apply for all appeals—missing deadlines usually requires permission to appeal out of time.
+- Procedural rules and strict time limits apply for all appeals—missing deadlines usually requires permission to appeal out of time with good reason.

 Key Terms and Concepts